Efficient Ensemble Conditional Independence Test Framework for Causal Discovery: Discussion

 \section{Discussion}

-In this paper, we have introduced the Ensemble Conditional Independence Test (E-CIT), a generic, plug-and-play framework that addresses the critical computational bottleneck in constraint-based causal discovery.
-By employing a divide-and-aggregate strategy, E-CIT can linearizes the complexity of base CIT.
+In this paper, we have introduced the Ensemble Conditional Independence Test (E-CIT), a general-purpose, plug-and-play framework that addresses the critical computational bottleneck in constraint-based causal discovery.
+By employing a divide-and-aggregate strategy, E-CIT can linearize the complexity of a base CIT.
 Moreover, based on stable distributions, our novel p-value combination method ensures statistical properties under mild conditions.
+Our theoretical and empirical findings suggest that the framework is especially effective in complex real-world scenarios.
+The significance of our work lies in its modularity: instead of proposing another specific CIT, we present a framework that enhances the scalability and can provide consistency for a broad class of CIT methods.

+\textit{Applicability and Scope.} While E-CIT provides a broadly applicable plug-and-play framework for reducing the computational burden of CITs, it is crucial to delineate its present theoretical and practical scope.
+First, our current analysis primarily assumes independent and identical subtests, yielding i.i.d. p-values.
+This condition may not be satisfied in certain scenarios (see the discussions on correlated p-values and distribution drifts in Appendix~\ref{sec:Limitations}).
+Second, although our p-value combination method ensures power consistency under mild conditions, its ultimate performance remains intrinsically tied to the base CIT.
+Consequently, while E-CIT can linearize complexity with respect to sample size, it does not resolve fundamental statistical challenges, such as the curse of dimensionality in high-dimensional conditioning sets $Z$, inherent in specific methods.
+Finally, the theoretical guarantees of E-CIT are conditional on the subtests being reasonably effective.
+As a divide-and-aggregate framework, E-CIT cannot substitute for the fundamental statistical validity of the underlying subtests.

+\textit{Practical Implementation.} Grounded in our theoretical analysis and empirical findings, we provide the following current guidelines for hyperparameter selection (see Appendix~\ref{sec:Limitations} for a detailed discussion).
+First, regarding the stability parameter $\alpha$, we recommend a general default setting of $\alpha \in \{1.75,2\}$.
+While our framework offers the flexibility to tune $\alpha$ for optimality relative to specific base CITs, these values have demonstrated robustness across diverse settings in our experiments.
+Second, regarding the subset size $n_k$, it should be chosen such that the base CIT exhibits reasonable asymptotic behavior and power.
+A practical rule of thumb is to adopt the sample size recommended in the base CIT's original literature (e.g., $n_k=400$ for KCIT~\citep{KCIT}).

-The significance of our work lies in its generality: instead of proposing another specific CIT, we present a framework that enhances the scalability and can provide consistency for a broad class of CIT methods.
-A detailed discussion of limitations and future directions, including Type I error behavior and the reliance on detailed properties of base CITs, is deferred to Appendix~\ref{sec:Limitations}.
-We believe E-CIT offers a powerful solution that achieves computational efficiency while maintaining statistical power, thereby paving the way for causal discovery in large-scale and complex scientific problems.
+\textit{Limitations and Future Directions.} We further provide a detailed discussion on the limitations and future directions of our method in Appendix~\ref{sec:Limitations}.
+This includes an analysis of the potential impact on Type I error control, the handling of super-uniform p-values generated by permutation tests, and promising avenues for future research such as handling correlated p-values and developing method-specific enhancements.
+We believe E-CIT offers a powerful solution that balances computational efficiency with statistical power, thereby paving the way for causal discovery in large-scale and complex scientific problems.